The-Scripters-Guild/Warzone/docs/items/weapon-configs.md

 - Ammo: 100%
 - Point Cost: 5
 - Level: 5
-- Notes: The traits and VFX only apply when zoomed and not airborne.
+- Notes: The traits and VFX only apply when zoomed.

 ## [36] The Demon
 - Weapon Type: Infected Energy Sword + MA40 Longshot